OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Based on the developer guidelines, why is this action an operational failure?

-A. Renaming components and checking new source code into internal systems must not occur before completing the organization's official approval actions.
+A. Renaming components and checking new source code into internal systems must not occur before starting the organization's official approval actions.

 B. Checking the approval process is an action item required only for personal use of code, meaning it should be bypassed entirely for team-based repositories.